dojo/docs/quickstart/events.rst

 Dojo normalizes the following methods with an event object:

-* event.preventDefault &mdash; prevent an event's default behavior (e.g., a link from loading a new page)
+* event.preventDefault - prevent an event's default behavior (e.g., a link from loading a new page)
-* event.stopPropagation &mdash; prevent an event from triggering a parent node's event
+* event.stopPropagation - prevent an event from triggering a parent node's event

 Additionally, `dojo.stopEvent(event) <dojo/stopEvent>`_ will prevent both default behavior any any propagation (bubbling) of an event.